Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

 The application of Botox to the platysmal bands can temporarily soften them, with results lasting three to four months.
 Useful for patients who are not ready for surgery or as postoperative maintenance, but does not resolve the problem definitively.

-Reduces localized fat through cooling.
+Reduces localised fat through cooling.
 It can eliminate a modest percentage of superficial submental fat.
 It does not treat deep fat, bands, or sagging skin.
 Modest results for mild cases.

 The reality is that when there is significant skin sagging, visible platysmal bands, or deep fat, surgery is the only way to achieve truly transformative results.
-Non-surgical treatments have their place — usually for maintenance or very early cases — but do not replace the scalpel when the indication is surgical.
+Non-surgical treatments have their place — usually for maintenance or very early cases — but do not replace the scalpel when surgery is the recommended approach.
+This is precisely why international patients choose to travel to Brazil for a surgical neck lift with a plastic surgeon in Brazil who specialises in deep cervical rejuvenation.

 The conventional neck lift treats the skin and the platysma muscle.
 The deep neck lift goes further, accessing structures below the platysma: subplatysmal fat, digastric muscles, and submandibular glands.
 I perform the deep neck lift on all patients who present volume in these deep structures, ensuring a more complete and defined result.